Lessons from the Raising of Lazarus

 Jesus Comforts Mary and Martha

-As Jesus approached Bethany, he discovered that Lazarus had been dead for 4 days.
+As Jesus approached the town of Bethany, he discovered that his friend Lazarus had been dead for 4 days.

 Her full confidence in Jesus’ power was on display.
 When Jesus replied, “Your brother will rise again”, she assumed he meant the resurrection on the last day.